m0thman70/Helios/README.md

 # Atto!

-this is atto, a new code editor similar to nano that came to existance with alot of AI and ALOT of Bullsh** but here we the buffer works fine no mouse movements are detected in buffer you use CTRL + HJKL to move the cursor around there is no way to open a file with atto at the moment as it cant read from files it cant write to files either
+this is atto, a new code editor similar to nano that came to existance with alot of AI and ALOT of Bullsh** but here we are

+### Deps:
+  - rust

+### Notes:

+currently its in very early stages, this is version 0.0.2 so be sure to know that there is bugs

+### Binds:

+`CTRL + Q` -> exit
+`CTRL + HJKL` -> move cursor
+`CTRL + S` -> save file
+`CTRL + R` -> reload file

+### Next steps:

+People want to see stuff like modes and a command so, we may do that but for now atto is fully usable and for now enjoy it as a simple nano like!

-### next steps
+### Install:

-- add file reading and writing
-- possibly add some customisation
-- potentionally use ICED to make it to a GUI under a similar name

-feel free to fork or contribute to this project, i need help :]

-~Dom
+let me figure that out for every distro and os